5 signs your social media strategy needs some TLC

 1. You are still doing everything manually

 This is highly inefficient and as an event organiser – you most probably already have enough manual work to do.
-Don't spend any more time on something than can be planned, automated or managed elsewhere.
+Don't spend any more time on something that can be planned, automated or managed elsewhere.
 You know more than anyone that as the event deadline day draws nearer your list of things to do also grows exponentially (we've been there too!).
 Be smart and focus on your best assets and skills: planning and executing the event and let us handle the social media management for you or at the very least look at a scheduling tool - we like Buffer!

 2. Your social posts have no consistency in palette, theme or message